 The answer was surprising: “Every dealer is entitled to open a warranty case for any NIU product, even it’s not bought there.
 Your local dealer needs to be re-trained.” – I’ll gonna check this immediately if my remote-dealer keep on acting funny…

-As said, this is a blog post about my personal experience – I will add more while the story continues…
+Finally, as said, this is a blog post about my personal experience…your milage may vary.

 So how were your warranty experiences so far?
 Share them in the comments below!